Women's Affairs Reform Commission: Criticism

-Many organizations opposed the proposals calling anti-religious, immoral, unconstitutional and undemocratic.
-Several Islamist parties have demanded abolishion and reform of the commission.
+Many organizations opposed the proposals, calling them anti-religious, immoral, unconstitutional, and undemocratic.
+Several Islamist parties have demanded the abolision and reform of the commission.

-National Citizen Party (NCP) expressed its dismay to some recommendations of the report of Women's Affairs Reform Commission, calling them "dialectal" to the social and religious values of Bangladesh and urged for constructive dialogue with representative stakeholders on this regard.
-Although, its leaders were seen criticising Hefazat-e-Islam accusing violent rhetoric and hate speech against women in their rally over the report of the commission.
+The National Citizen Party (NCP) expressed its dismay at some recommendations of the report of the Women's Affairs Reform Commission, calling them "dialectal" to the social and religious values of Bangladesh, and urged constructive dialogue with representative stakeholders in this regard.
+Nevertheless, some of its leaders were seen criticising Hefazat-e-Islam, accusing it of violent rhetoric and hate speech against women in their rally over the report of the commission while other leaders actively participated in Hefazat organized events.

-On May 16, counter protests were led by various leftist and feminist organisations.
+On 16 May, counter protests were led by various leftist and feminist organisations.